darronj/neo4j-graphql-example/README.md

 # Neo4j GraphQL example

-This project uses the following to add graphql on top of Neo4J.
+This project shows a graphql layer on top of Neo4J.

 If you don't have a database instance, feel free to use the [free online sandbox](https://neo4j.com/sandbox/)

+Documentation for neo4j-graphql.js can be found [here](https://grandstack.io/docs/neo4j-graphql-js.html)

 To launch, add a .env file with the following variables defined.